opensearch-project/opensearch-benchmark/docs/api/execute-test.md

 `results-file` | Write the command line results also to the provided file. | No `preserve-install` | Keep the benchmark candidate and its index. (default: false). | No `test-mode` | Runs the given workload in 'test mode'.
 Meant to check a workload for errors but not for real benchmarks (default: false). | No
-`enable-worker-coordinator-profiling` | Enables a profiler for analyzing the performance of calls in Benchmark's worker coordinator (default: false). | No
+`enable-worker-coordinator-profiling` | Enables a profiler for analyzing the performance of calls in OSB's worker coordinator (default: false). | No
-`enable-assertions` | Enables assertion checks for tasks (default: false). | No `kill-running-processes` | If any processes is running, it is going to kill them and allow Benchmark to continue to run. | No `quiet` | Suppress as much as output as possible (default: false). | No `offline` | Assume that Benchmark has no connection to the Internet (default: false). | No
+`enable-assertions` | Enables assertion checks for tasks (default: false). | No `kill-running-processes` | If any processes is running, it is going to kill them and allow OSB to continue to run. | No `quiet` | Suppress as much as output as possible (default: false). | No `offline` | Assume that OSB has no connection to the Internet (default: false). | No